octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 1. Initializing an empty project
 2. Using a *Truffle* Box

-These two methods generate the project structure and the configuration files (with predefined settings: accounts, networks...): the _Truffle_ box comes with three smart contract examples.
+These two methods generate the project structure and the configuration files (with predefined settings like accounts, networks...): the _Truffle_ box comes with three smart contract examples.

 ## Initializing an empty project